BHZobel/Acoustic_Onset_Analysis/README.md

 # Onset_Finder
-AcousticOnsetsNormAmp.m is a Matlab function for finding acoustic onsets in an audio file or group of audio files
+AcousticOnsetAnalysis.m is a Matlab function for finding acoustic onsets in an audio file or group of audio files

 Benjamin H. Zobel - 01-20-2018
 Neurocognition and Perception Laboratory